WenjieZ/2019-nCoV/README.md

 Up to noon, a total of 14 cities in Hubei provincee would be brought into the quarantine zone.
 35 million people are concerned.

 #### 2020-02-04
-Huoshen Montain hospital accept the first patient
+Huoshen Montain Hospital accepted the first patient

+#### 2020-02-05
+Wuhan FireEye labortory
+FangCang Hospital